CONSTITUTION

 The Member of Council at Large will:

-2. assist the executive directors in the performance of their duties.
+2. assist the Executive Council in the performance of their duties.

 Student Liaison